-The Indian National Highways system is considered as the heart of the road network in today’s world.
-The reason behind being so important is that these systems connect every major city in India.
+The Indian National Highways are considered as the heart of the road network in today's world.
+The reason behind being so important is that these systems connect every major city in India and makes the travel smooth.
 National Highways connects the northern, southern, eastern and western parts of India with each other.
 The National Highways Authority of India is putting so much effort into keeping these Highways well-constructed and maintained.
 National Highways in India not only provide a contribution to the growth of the transportation of the nation by connecting them with rich cities and states but also raises the Indian economy.

 Let's talk about top Longest National Highways of India

-- National Highway 44 – It is the longest national highway in India with a length of 3,745 kilometres running from Srinagar in the north to Kanyakumari in the South.
+- National Highway 44 – It is the longest national highway in India with a length of 4,112 km running from Srinagar in the north to Kanyakumari in the South.
 This highway connects 11 states and about 30 important cities with each other.

 - National Highway 48 – This Highway runs for a distance of 2,807 km and connects the northern states with southern states.
 This particular highway starts from New Delhi and ends in Chennai.
 This is one of the most used national highways due to connecting major states and

 - National Highway 52 – It is 2,317 Km long Highway considered as economically valuable as it connects major commercial cities of India.